MacallisterOwens/threeChessTrace/README.md

 # Tinkering

-Branch used to develop a UTC MCTS implementation for an artificial intelligence designed to play threeChess
+Branch used to develop a UCT-MCTS implementation for an artificial intelligence designed to play threeChess